cudenver-pdslab/Curriculum-Factory/README.md

   <img src="https://github.com/cudenver-pdslab/Curriculum-Factory/blob/master/Artifacts/curriculum_learning.png">
 </div>

 This repository contains a number of different model weights frozen using a new technique called Curriculum-Factory.
-The abstract of a the paper describing the techniques is below.
-The paper is submitted to [BMVC 2019](https://bmvc2019.org/).
+Details on the techinque are forthcoming.

 # Model Zoo